framgia/Training-Guideline/Ruby/ruby.en.md

  3 working days (In case of training part-time, training time is calculated up to 5 consecutive days from the start date)

-(*) NOTE: For Malaysia training course, the training time for this R module is: 6 lessons (28th July - 8th August)
+(*) NOTE: For Malaysia training course, the training time for this module is: 6 lessons (28th July - 8th August)

 ## 3. Link document: